a-desaulniers/resau-git/Math/Applied Differential Equations/diffeq.md

 For their contributions in Mathematical education, and provision of knowledge for this wiki tree.
 The following notes are my second year class notes for Applied Differential Equations, and I hope you may find them helpful!

-These notes will be updated periodically, and put in order or which I believe to be most helpful.
+These notes will be updated periodically, and put in order of what I believe to be most helpful.

 ![[A-simple-differential-equation-representing-a-theory-driven-model.png]]